leviathanindustries/leviathan/content/says/img/index.md

 OK!
 Coming soon!
 Pick an image or a colour, throw your textual self-love into it, pick a level of picturey-ness, and get back an awful page.
 TODO, will link to a nice little UI for you to play with to generate these things.

-## I love you for this...

-Thanks.
-Give me money and I will love you too.

-That's a joke.

-I won't.